1+O(1) asymptotics for loop percolation in five and higher dimensions: Proof

-The Poisson point process is convenient when working with loop percolation.
-It has several implications, which we list now. \begin{lemma}[Inequalities] Define an event as increasing if $\eta\in A$ satisfies $\eta+\zeta\in A$ for all $\zeta$.
-Then for increasing $A,B$, we have \textnormal{(FKG-inequality)} Furthermore, write $A\Box B$ if $A$ and $B$ are realized through a disjoint set of loops (not edges!).
+The Poisson point process representation is convenient when working with loop percolation.
+It has several implications, which are listed below. \begin{lemma}[Inequalities] Define an event $A$ as increasing if $\eta\in A$ satisfies $\eta+\zeta\in A$ for all $\zeta$.
+Then for increasing $A,B$, the \textnormal{(FKG-inequality)} holds:

+Furthermore, write $A\Box B$ if $A$ and $B$ are realized through a disjoint set of loops (not edges!).
 We then have for $A,B$ increasing that \textnormal{(BK-inequality)}

 \end{lemma} See \cite[Theorem 20.4]{last2018lectures} for a reference of the FKG inequality for Poisson point processes and \cite[Theorem 2.3]{meester1996continuum} for the BK inequality.